Understanding Loss of Consortium in FloridaTrusted Content

 - The plaintiff must prove the actual loss of consortium due to the victim’s injury.

-A loss of consortium claim is directly tied to the personal injury claim.
+A Florida loss of consortium claim is directly tied to the personal injury claim.
 If there is not a valid claim for personal injury or wrongful death, meaning no negligence on the part of the defendant, there cannot be a claim for loss of consortium.

 You must file the personal injury claim first in civil court.
 The loss of consortium is a separate claim, but cannot be filed first.
-It is helpful to have an experienced Florida personal injury attorney to guide you through this process.
+It is helpful to have an experienced Florida personal injury attorney near you to guide you through this process.